storacha/www/src/pages/docs/service-level-agreement.md

 1.2 Penalties.
 If any of the Services fails to meet the above service level, the Customer will receive a Service Discount on their next monthly bill, as further described in Section 6 of this SLA.

 1.3 Upload Size Limit.
-Individual uploads to the Upload Service may have a size limit per API call, as described in the API documentation available at <https://web3.storage/docs/reference/http-api/>.
+Individual uploads to the Upload Service may encounter issues if they are over 750GB.

 1.4 Tier-Based Size Limit.
 Individual uploads are subject to size limits based on Customer’s chosen pricing tier as described in the Pricing page available at <https://web3.storage/pricing/>.